idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 | 🟢 Green | Server rejected — correction received (`Type = "Correction"`) |

 The `Type` field is what drives the colour in `C_Punch.Effects`.
 On the correction path, `Correction` calls `Finish` which calls `Effects` — and you can optionally overwrite `args.Type` to `"Correction"` inside `Correction` to show the green highlight (see the commented line in `C_Punch`).
+> REMEMBER!
+ADD CHECKS ON CLIENT (THE SAME ONES AND MORE THAT YOU HAVE ON THE SERVER SO YOU WONT SEND UNNECESSARY EVENTS).
+THIS IMPROVES PERFORMANCE AND MAKES IT BETTER IN GENERAL.
 To force a rejection: set the `Action` attribute on your character in the Explorer before clicking, or have Humanoid health below 100.

 ---